Tour start → end dates | Price | Enquire |

 Eldoret – Nairobi, Kenya

-Accommodation: Karen Camp – Camping in twin share tents with shared facilities
+Accommodation: Wildebeest Eco Camp (or similar) – Camping in twin share tents with shared facilities

 Meals included: Breakfast x2